About similar keywords across ad groups

 If you have multiple ad groups with identical keywords, the exact match keyword is preferred for triggering an ad.

-ExampleLet's say that the search term is local plumber.
+ExampleLet's say the search term is local plumber.
 If one of your ad groups includes the broad match keyword local plumber, and another ad group includes the exact match keyword local plumber, then the exact match keyword is preferred.

 The keyword that has the highest Ad Rank